material-components/material-components-web/packages/mdc-textfield/README.md

 ##### `MDCTextField.ripple`

 `MDCRipple` instance.
 When given an `mdc-text-field--box` root element, this is set to the `MDCRipple` instance on the root element.
-When given an `mdc-text-field--outlined` root element, this is set to the `MDCRipple` instance on the `mdc-text-field__outline` element.
+When given an `mdc-text-field--outlined` root element, this is set to the `MDCRipple` instance on the `mdc-notched-outline` element.
 Otherwise, the field is set to `null`.

 ### `MDCTextFieldAdapter`